ColinOrr/colinorr.github.io/_posts/2015-02-10-ruby-on-rails-on-dokku.md

 ## Viewing the Logs

-If you visit the site now, you'll be disappointed to see the following Ruby on Rails error message:
+If you visit the site now, you'll be disappointed to see the following error
+message:

 ![Error](/public/images/ruby-on-rails-on-dokku/error.png)